 Let’s start with SegWit or also known as Segregated Witness.

-On the other hand, Bitcoin Unlimited propose a different solution that really opposes the idea of SegWit.
+On the other hand, Bitcoin Unlimited proposes a different solution that really opposes the idea of SegWit.

 I also read something about giving a newly issued Bitcoin to miners as a reward for each transaction completed.
 Well, I got that from one of the articles that I saw, but I’m not sure if that’s what they really meant.

-If I have to choose from these two I would like to go with SegWit.
+If I have to choose between these two I would like to go with SegWit.
 Why?

 Based on my opinion, Bitcoin unlimited is wanting to have Bitcoin to be centralized so that they can get a better profit from it.
 It sounds nice to increase the block size, but it is hard to be implemented than SegWit.
-It sounds like the Bitcoin Unlimited wants to make Bitcoin as their business , organization or something like that.
+It sounds like Bitcoin Unlimited wants to make Bitcoin their business, organization, or something like that.
 While SegWit still aims the Bitcoin’s core values.